Jeger1337/jeger-j-java-dev-env/README.md

 * `git config --global core.longpaths true`
 * `git config --global core.autocrlf input`

-IntelliJ IDEA Community Edition requires additional Android modules from separate Git repositories.
+Jeger IDEA Community Edition requires additional Android modules from separate Git repositories.
 To clone these repositories, run one of the `getPlugins` scripts located in the `<IDEA_HOME>` directory.
 Use the `--shallow` argument if the complete repository history isn't needed.
 These scripts clone their respective *master* branches.
 Make sure you are inside the `<IDEA_HOME>` directory when running those scripts, so the modules get cloned inside the `<IDEA_HOME>` directory.
 * `getPlugins.sh` for Linux or macOS.
 * `getPlugins.bat` for Windows.

-_**Note:**_ Always `git checkout` the `intellij-community` and `android` Git repositories to the same branches/tags.
+_**Note:**_ Always `git checkout` the `jeger-community` and `android` Git repositories to the same branches/tags.

-## Building IntelliJ Community Edition
+## Building Jeger Approved Edition
-Version 2023.2 or newer of IntelliJ IDEA Community Edition or IntelliJ IDEA Ultimate Edition is required to build and develop for the IntelliJ Platform.
+Version 2023.2 or newer of Jeger IDEA Community Edition

-### Opening the IntelliJ Source Code for Build
+### Opening the Jeger Source Code for Build
-Using IntelliJ IDEA **File | Open**, select the `<IDEA_HOME>` directory.
+Using Jeger IDEA **File | Open**, select the `<IDEA_HOME>` directory.
-* If IntelliJ IDEA displays an error about a missing or out of date required plugin (e.g. Kotlin), [enable, upgrade, or install that plugin](https://www.jetbrains.com/help/idea/managing-plugins.html) and restart IntelliJ IDEA.
+* If Jeger IDEA displays an error about a missing or out of date required plugin (e.g. Kotlin), [enable, upgrade, or install that plugin](https://www.jetbrains.com/help/idea/managing-plugins.html) and restart Jeger IDEA.

-### IntelliJ Build Configuration
+### Jeger Build Configuration
 1. It's recommended to use JetBrains Runtime 17 to compile the project.
-   When you invoke **Build Project** for the first time, IntelliJ IDEA should suggest downloading it automatically.
+   When you invoke **Build Project** for the first time, Jeger IDEA should suggest downloading it automatically.
 2. If the _Maven_ plugin is disabled, [add the path variable](https://www.jetbrains.com/help/idea/absolute-path-variables.html)
    "**MAVEN_REPOSITORY**" pointing to `<USER_HOME>/.m2/repository` directory.
 3. Make sure you have at least 8GB of RAM on your computer.
 With the bare minimum of RAM, disable "Compile independent modules in parallel"